Welcome to the web site of Waterways Museum Society.

-The Society’s newsletter RE:PORT is published on line four times a year.
-This keeps members informed about the activities of the Society and the National Waterways Museum as well as other snippets of inland waterways related information.
-The most recent issue can only be accessed by WMS members via the MEMBER ACCESS link.
-However older newsletters can be accessed by anyone via the RE:PORT link in a sub menu of PUBLICATIONS on the main menu.
+The Society’s newsletter Re:Port is published on line four times a year, though hard copies are available.
+The most recent issue is only available to WMS members, however older newsletters can be accessed by everyone via the RE:PORT link in a sub menu of PUBLICATIONS on the main menu.

 The Waterways Journal is also published by the WMS annually.
 Details can be found by clicking on Waterways Journal link in a sub menu of PUBLICATIONS on the main menu.

-A meeting is held once a month from September through to May.
-These are held in the Rolt Centre at the National Waterways Museum, Ellesmere Port.
-The evening programme usually consists of a talk or lecture by experts in various waterway topics followed by a short social period of catching up with like minded friends over coffee or beer in the lounge.
+Meetings are held once a month from September through to May.
+They are held in the Rolt Centre at the National Waterways Museum, Ellesmere Port and usually consists of a talk or lecture by experts in various waterway topics followed by a short social period of catching up with likeminded friends over coffee or beer in the lounge.
 Details of these meetings and other museum events can be found on the DIARY page on the main menu.

 Whilst members’ financial support is essential in enabling the Society to continue its work, it also likes to welcome individuals who may be interested in becoming more actively involved in the work of the society, for example, by being involved in its governance, or representing its interest on external bodies involved with waterways.

-To visit the Canals and Rivers Trust’s web site click on NATIONAL WATERWAYS MUSEUM.
+To visit the Canals and Rivers Trust’s National Waterways Museum web site click on NATIONAL WATERWAYS MUSEUM.